-Marawi City now sits in rubble and an eerie quietness lingers on.
+Marawi City now sits in rubble, and an eerie quietness lingers on.
 The city’s muddied streets and bullet-riddled houses and buildings are proof of the existence of the intense and exhausting battles that were fought by our valiant troops against members of the ISIS-Maute Terrorist Group, who refused to surrender or release their hostages.
-We, the soldiers of the PA, along with the combined forces coming from the AFP, PNP, and PCG, exerted the best of our innate and acquired capabilities to fulfill our duties to God/Allah and country despite the difficulties that we encountered, and the hardships which we endured, with death oftentimes staring us in the face.
+We, the soldiers of the PA, along with the combined forces coming from the AFP, PNP, and PCG, exerted the best of our innate and acquired capabilities to fulfill our duties to God/Allah and country despite the difficulties that we encountered, and the hardships which we endured, with death frequently staring us in the face.

 Here are some of the countless narratives of our soldiers who demonstrated their steadfast conviction and willpower during the Battle of Marawi.

-Fresh from the Jungle the 63rd Infantry (Innovator) Battalion was Transformed into Urban Warriors
+Fresh from the Jungle, the 63rd Infantry (Innovator) Battalion was Transformed into Urban Warriors

 The Marawi City Crisis came as a surprise to us.
 We made the timely deployment from Jolo to Marawi City and a transition from jungle to urban warfare, which was a major adjustment on our part.